Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_1/README.md

 	.byte	%00000000,%00000000,%00000000,%00000000,%00000000,%00000000
 	.byte	%00000000,%00000000,%00000000,%00000000,%00000000,%00000000

 To fill in Pixels, simply replace the zeroes with ones.
+You can draw whatever you like!
+Just make sure to only overwrite the zeroes; if you place a digit where a comma or a percent sign should be, the code will fail to Build and the WaterBear Assembler will tell you when trying to Compile.
 Let's change our Filename to "`Hello_World_BackGround.asm`" and save it.
 So, now that we have our Bitmap, we can add it to our program with .include, like we did before.
 This way, Libperspective will be able to access the data to draw it.

 	.include Hello_World_BackGround.asm